Bisnode/api-stuff/apis/brigs/company/postman-collections/Readme.md

 ##

 Below you find instructions about how to step by step set up a simple Postman collection that enables you to test Bisnode Credit Information B2B API and play around in a Bisnode sandbox environment.
 Postman can be downloaded here: https://www.getpostman.com/downloads/

+This example is for version v1, if you are using any other version of the api just substitute v1 with the correct version in the url's below.
+For instance v2.

 Get started with Bisnode Credit Information B2B API: